-It's my professional opinion that the best treatment for anxiety is a combination of medication, cognitive behavioral therapy and Christian Counseling.
-For those taking anti-anxiety medications and also for those suffering from anxiety and who don't wish to take medications, I can often help in the following ways: I can help you identify anxiety triggers and lessen their control, I can teach a variety of relaxation techniques, I can educate you and your family about anxiety, I can help you replace negative self talk with positive coping self talk, I can teach you how to deal with anxiety's symptoms, and teach you how to manage stress.
+It's our professional opinion that the best treatment for anxiety is a combination of Christian Counseling and in some cases medication.
+For those taking anti-anxiety medications and also for those suffering from anxiety and who don't wish to take medications, we can often help in the following ways: we can help you identify anxiety triggers and lessen their control, we can teach a variety of relaxation techniques, we can educate you and your family about anxiety, we can help you replace negative self talk with positive coping self talk, we can teach you how to deal with anxiety's symptoms, and teach you how to manage stress.

 Anxiety is a normal part of life.
 You might worry about things like work, money, or family problems.
 But people with generalized anxiety disorder feel extremely worried or feel nervous about these and other things.
 Even when there isn’t reason to worry about them.
 People with generalized anxiety disorder display excessive anxiety or worry for months and face several anxiety-related symptoms.
 People with anxiety generally find it difficult to control their anxiety or staying focused on daily tasks.
 For example: